-- Pictures showed the hillside crash location.
-Published images show the chopper's tail down and left, its fuselage resting oppositely, its main rotor landing around a hundred yards away.
+- Pictures showed the hillside crash location images showing the chopper’s tail down and left, its fuselage resting oppositely, and its main rotor landing around a hundred yards away.

-- Another witness emailed the agency: "We heard the helicopter flying normally but couldn’t really see it because it was extremely foggy and low clouds.
-I was thinking to myself of why a helicopter would be flying so low in terrible weather conditions.
-Then, all of a sudden, we heard a large BOOM."
+- Another witness emailed the agency: “We heard he was flying normally but couldn’t really see it because it was extremely foggy and low clouds.
+I was thinking to myself why a helicopter would be flying so low in terrible weather conditions.
+Then, all of a sudden, we heard a large BOOM.”

-- According to Los Angeles County coroner’s office, all bodily remains were released to the families.
-Previously, Kobe Bryant's body and three others (Ara Zobayan, John Altobelli, and Sarah Chester) were identified.
+- According to Los Angeles County Coroner’s office, all bodily remains were released to the Bryant’s.
+Previously, Kobe Bryant’s body and three others (Ara Zobayan, John Altobelli, and Sarah Chester) were identified.
 National Transport Safety Board (NTSB) officials examined the bodies before releasing them to families.

 The Jury Returns